ssomers/Bron-Kerbosch/README.md

 ### Results

-We gain as much as through switching to the best performing programming language
+We gain almost as much as through switching to the best performing programming language

 ![Time spent on graphs of order 100](doc/report_1.svg)